PFAS

 Looking for PFAS in drinking water is important work, but it’s a “downstream” solution that happens only after exposure or contamination has already occurred.

-In contrast, S.20 (Act 36), which we helped pass unanimously through the Vermont House and Senate in 2021, is an “upstream” solution that prevents exposure in the first place.
+In contrast, Act 36, which we helped pass unanimously through the Vermont House and Senate in 2021, is an “upstream” solution that prevents exposure in the first place.
 It bans PFAS from commonly used products sold in Vermont like food packaging, rugs and carpets, firefighting foam, and ski wax.
-It also adds several PFAS to Vermont’s list of Chemicals of High Concern to Children.
+It also adds several PFAS to Vermont’s list of Chemicals of High Concern to Children, and bans phthalates and BPA from food packaging.